AlexStory/renelle_docs/docs/modules/array.md

 #### empty?(array)

-Returns wether the given array is empty.
+Returns whether the given array is empty.

 #### example